jdanekrh/amqv7-workshop/labs/10-configure-broker.md

 #### Security

-AMQ7 has fine grained Role Based Access Control for specifying what users can do when they connect and interact with addresses in the messaging system.
+AMQ 7 has fine grained Role Based Access Control for specifying what users can do when they connect and interact with addresses in the messaging system.
 Using the Security section of the `broker.xml` configuration file, we can assign roles to specific permissions such as `createDurableQueues` or `browse`, `send`, or `consume`, etc.

 #### Acceptors